itsapi/web-design/README.md

 > Like I said looks great.
 Still haven't heard back from wargaming, my ticket
 > is still in the queue.

+C:
+> Just checked out the forums page, it's not loading correctly and I don't
+> have permission to register for the forum?
+Registered for the website part
+> fine though.

+M:
+> Sorry, I mucked up.
+Forgot to push it to the server :|
+>
+> Should all be good now, I cleared the database, so if you recreate your
+> account, then login to the website, go to the forum, login with the same
+> details and it should be good.
+Tell me if you get any more problems.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### coderqi - IN PROGRESS